 Most organizations insist that they foster a culture where employees are given space to do their jobs.
 In reality, it is often tempting to micromanage day-to-day activities – particularly when an organization is under pressure.
 Giving your employees critical decision-making powers will enable them to take responsibility for their work and achievements, as well as progress up the career ladder.

-In a recent Harvard Business Review Survey, 57 percent of employees listed “not giving clear direction” as one of the most common communication pitfalls that prevents effective leadership.
+In a recent Harvard Business Review survey, 57 percent of employees listed “not giving clear direction” as one of the most common communication pitfalls that prevents effective leadership.
 Providing employees with the tools and instruction they need to do their job while maintaining a culture of autonomy can be a difficult balance to maintain.
 Facilitating and rewarding competency will make your employees happy, and it will have a positive effect on your bottom line.

 Most effective business leaders will attribute a portion of their success to a role model in their career; for example, Richard Branson and Sir Freddie Laker, Warren Buffet and Benjamin Graham, Steve Jobs and Andy Grove.
 A strong mentor will help employees to realize and achieve their goals.
-A great mentor will encourage and inspired their career.
+A great mentor will encourage and inspire their career.

-Staff turnover is one of the largest burdens on business, with lost knowledge, training, and rehiring costs chipping away at revenues and profit margins.
+Staff turnover is one of the largest burdens on business, with lost knowledge, training and rehiring costs chipping away at revenues and profit margins.
 Additionally, lost productivity from an empty position and overworked remaining staff will have ripple effects that can spill throughout the business.
-To truly motivate staff and drive success, a culture of development, a clear path to growth, and a vibrant work culture are critical.
+To truly motivate staff and drive success, a culture of development, a clear path to growth and a vibrant work culture are critical.
 Employees who are invested in your organization and value their work are more likely to stick around during turbulent times.
 While a thoughtful approach to talent management can be difficult to convey to business leaders, it is often a key variable stalling the success of an organization.

 Bottom line: Your people will ensure that your business survives and thrives – looking after them is important.